Pan con tomat

-Pan con tomat, means bread with tomato, is a traditional Spanish tapas, made to highlight flavorful tomatoes and built for the hot summers.
-Whenever I make this dish, I remember sitting in the street cafes in Madrid around 6:00 PM with a cold beer, pan con tomat, some Iberico ham, a sautéed pardon peppers, it is a good life!
+Pan con tomat, which means bread with tomato, is a traditional Spanish tapas, made to highlight flavorful tomatoes and built for the hot summers.
+Whenever I make this dish, I remember sitting in the street cafes in Madrid around 6:00 PM with a cold beer, pan con tomat, some Iberico ham, and sautéed pardon peppers, it is a good life!

 For more of my own wonderful recipes click here.
 Photo by Nisha Bilgrami, what a beautiful perspective.